 F-Wave Roofing makes a hand-split shake look and a slate look.
 F-Wave does not make a Spanish clay tile alternative.
 F-Wave Roofing, for example has their system made from TPO material.
 It takes 6 of their bundles to cover 1 square (100 square feet).
 F-Wave product is much more expensive.
 The technology they use for printing on their material appears to print at a very low resolution.
 The F-Wave personnel have said that the printing resolution shouldn't matter because the F-Wave low-resolution printing is on the roof and will not be noticeable from the curb.
 The color is not throughout the entire product (Brava's color technology is throughout the composite roof system of all three product lines).

 F-Wave's impact resistance is good and their product has earned a Class 4 rating (the highest impact resistant classification).
 F-Wave product's self-healing feature is a good idea, but some reviews have opined that it leans towards the gimmick more than a feature.

 The look of the Euroshield slate is very realistic, just like Brava Slate.
-There is opinion that Euroshield is far better looking than F-Wave's attempt at slate.
-Compared to Brava, the Euroshield slate is head-to-head competition.
-Where the Brava Roofing System might have an edge on Euroshield is in two areas, smell and color darkening over time.
+The Roof Store opines that Euroshield is far better looking than F-Wave's attempt at slate.

-Brava's per square price is better than F-Wave and some of the Euroshield Slate products.
-Brava doesn't smell like tires and doesn't change colors over time.
+Brava's per square price is better than F-Wave.
 Brava's color is throughout the material, not just on the visible exterior portions.